 Filming should take no more than 10 minutes per step.
 If a step will take more than 10 minutes, prepare the product from that step in advance.

+1. Preparation and Storage of Stock Solutions

+1.1.
+TXT: Prior to starting the procedure, prepare stock solutions as needed.
+See Section 1 of text protocol.

 Induction of Senescence by Chemotherapy Drugs in Cultured Cancer Cells